sergeych/farcall/README.md

 ## News

-Since 1.0.0 farcall gem provides websocket client and server.
+Since 1.0.0 farcall gem provides websocket client and server out of the box.

 ## Description